rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 ## What Osvyrti looks like and contents of the pack

-Osvyrti is a clear, colourless to pale yellow solution for injection (injection) provided in a ready to use pre-filled syringe.
+Osvyrti is a clear, colourless to pale yellow solution for injection provided in a ready to use pre-filled syringe.

 Each pack contains one pre-filled syringe with a needle guard.